Flooding frequently asked questions

 This is a short term position pending the licensing of data directly to Edina which will therefore increase the availability of SEPA data to our academic audience in the future.

-SEPA has a statutory responsibility to produce flood maps to inform the people of Scotland about flood risk.
-As our flood maps are available under Open Government Licence, there are no restrictions on their commercial use and it is possible that insurance companies may use our flood maps to help determine insurance premiums, however they have not been explicitly designed for this purpose.
+Insurance companies use commercial data providers to supply risk indicator datasets for a range of factors, not just flood risk.
+These datasets are not publicly available.
+As the published SEPA Flood Hazard maps are available under Open Government Licence, there are no restrictions on their commercial use.
+It is, therefore, possible that insurance companies may also use our flood maps to help determine insurance premiums.
+However, they have not been explicitly designed for this purpose as they represent the risk of flooding to an area, rather than to individual property.

-It is worth shopping around for quotes.
-If you can demonstrate that you have taken steps to minimise potential flood damage (for example, by installing flood protection products), then insurers may take this into consideration when calculating risk.
+If you can demonstrate that you have taken steps to minimise potential flood damage (for example, by installing property flood resilience measures), then insurers may take this into consideration when calculating risk.

 Flood Re is a joint government and insurance industry initiative created to help provide affordable insurance to those households at highest risk of flooding.